sudheerapte/popcornserver/ddoc/executor-commands.rst

   ==============  ==============================================

-Basic Queries
+Procedures
 ---------------------------------

+Built-in Procedures
+^^^^^^^^^^^^^^^^^^^^^

+There are expected to be two built-in procedures with standard names ``INIT`` and ``RENDER``.
+These never need to be executed explicitly;
+they are automatically executed as described below.

+``INIT``
+  When the page is first loaded, this procedure is executed.
+You can create any extensions to the tree needed for the UI here.
+Similarly, any initial DOM changes can be performed here.

+  This procedure is usually full of ``PLAIN`` and ``WITH`` blocks.
+  If you are executing logic in response to the current state, then that logic probably belongs in the ``RENDER`` procedure instead.

+``RENDER``
+  Whenever updates are made to the state, this procedure is executed immediately after.
+You can update any dependent UI state here, as well as any corresponding changes to the DOM.
+  This procedure is usually full of ``ON`` blocks, which set dependent state based on existing state.

   ==============  =======================  ====================
-  Command                          Executed when...
+  Procedure       Purpose                  Executed when...
   ==============  =======================  ====================
-  ``IPROPAGATE``  Set up initial state     The page is loaded ``IRENDER``     Modify DOM               The page is loaded ``PROPAGATE``   Update dependent state   The state is changed ``RENDER``      Modify DOM               The state is changed
+  ``INIT``        Set up initial state     The page is loaded
+                  and initial DOM

+  ``RENDER``      Update dependent state   The state is changed
+                  and modify DOM
   ==============  =======================  ====================

-The execution sequence is in the same order as in the table, i.e., each ``PROPAGATE`` procedure is executed before its corresponding ``RENDER`` procedure.
-The names of the reserved procedures are all in the *keyword* format, as you can see above.

 Handlers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^